naomifridman/Neural-Network-Churn-Prediction/README.md

                              roc_curve, recall_score, classification_report, f1_score,
                              precision_recall_fscore_support)
 ```

+    C:\Users\naomi\Anaconda2\lib\site-packages\sklearn\cross_validation.py:41: DeprecationWarning: This module was deprecated in version 0.18 in favor of the model_selection module into which all the refactored classes and functions are moved.
+Also note that the interface of the new CV iterators are different from that of this module.
+This module will be removed in 0.20.
+      "This module will be removed in 0.20.", DeprecationWarning)

 ## Read Data
 #### train.csv - the train set, containing the user ids and whether they have churned.